Kenya or Tanzania: Which to Choose?

 There’s a reason that East Africa draws hundreds of thousands of visitors a year, but you don't necessarily want to see all of those other tourists while you’re on safari.
 Our Tanzania and Kenya tours get you as off-the-beaten-path as an East African safari will allow, while positioning you in ideal spots to see the migration.
 We stay at private concessions that can accommodate small groups of travelers, and we use mobile or semi-permanent camps.

 In both countries, you’ll stay at mobile or semi-permanent camps that are positioned in prime wildlife viewing spots.
 Each tour allows you to stay at two different such camps.
 In Tanzania, for example, our mobile tented camp will likely be situated to allow a view of the migration spectacle as well as the Gol kopjes, an outcropping of granite boulders that are preferred habitat for cheetahs and gazelles.
-If you simply cannot choose between what each country has to offer, experience both on Nat Hab's Ultimate Kenya & Tanzania Safari.
+If you simply cannot choose between what each country has to offer, experience both on Nat Hab's Pride of East Africa Safari.